 Explore the Inside Passage with Juneau as your home base

 Glacier Bay and Gustavus

 The most remarkable thing about Glacier Bay: when George Vancouver first explored in 1794, it was completely covered by ice.
 After 200 years of thawing, Glacier Bay National Park offers fantastic wildlife and glacier viewing.
 At its entrance: Gustavus (year-round pop.
-386), offering excellent lodges and inns, kayaking, hiking, biking, fishing and even a golf course.
+386), offering excellent lodges and inns, kayaking, hiking, biking, and fishing.
 Access: Alaska Marine Highway ferry, regional air service, Alaska Airlines jet (a 14-minute flight).

 Haines and Skagway